-As Director of the cinema department of the Institute of Contemporary Arts in London, he established one of the UK’s longest-established distributors of World Cinema, introducing the work of directors Terence Davies, Jim Jarmusch, Pedro Almodovar, Chen Kaige, Hou Hsiao-Hsien, Luc Besson and many others.
-He was Head of Development at Zenith Productions (Sid and Nancy, Simple Men, Velvet Goldmine) where he also produced many primetime UK TV drama series and serials.
+Archie Tait is Head of Workshops at the London Film School.
+As Director of the Cinema Department of the Institute of Contemporary Arts, he established ICA Projects, one of the UK’s longest-established distributors of World Cinema, and introduced the work of directors Terence Davies, Jim Jarmusch, Pedro Almodovar, Chen Kaige, Hou Hsiao-Hsien, Luc Besson and many others.
+Moving on from the ICA he became Head of Development at Zenith Productions (Sid and Nancy, Simple Men, Velvet Goldmine) where he also produced many primetime TV drama series and serials.
 For ITV, he produced 100 hours of the long-running family drama Heartbeat.
-He is Head of Workshops at the London Film School in the UK and also teaches on this School’s MA Screenwriting course.Dr Amy Sargeant, British Cinema – London on Film (4 points)
+Archie teaches Writing for TV and Advanced Screenwriting for New York University Tisch School of the Arts London Program, and TV drama writing on the MA Screenwriting course at the London Film School.

-is a freelance theatre practitioner.
-She has worked with the Royal Shakespeare Company (RSC) for over 15 years as an education associate.
+Freelance theatre practitioner Mandie Wright has worked with the Royal Shakespeare Company (RSC) for over 15 years as an education associate.
 Recently, her role has included creating interactive web site resources (RSC Exploring Shakespeare), project-managing the RSC Teaching Shakespeare—Time for Change campaign leading to the current Stand Up for Shakespeare manifesto, and programming and leading the RSC Summer School and extension courses.
 In addition to a range of work with actors and other practitioners covering live events, recording work, and written projects she has also directed adult and undergraduate theatre studies, performing arts, and women’s studies courses.
-She is drama consultant for the University of Worcester Post-Graduate Teacher Education Program.
+She is a drama consultant for the University of Worcester Post-Graduate Teacher Education Program.
 Latest publication: Teaching Drama: How to Be a Brilliant English Teacher (Routledge, 2005).